ULHPC/tutorials/tools/conda/README.md

 - each package must be managed by one tool, otherwise package components will get overwritten, and
 - packages installed by the package tool are specific to an environment and cannot be shared as with Conda, since components are installed directly and not with links.

-!!! important "Prefer Conda over external package managers"
-    Installing the same package in multiple environments with an external package tool consumes quotas in terms of [storage space and number of files](../../filesystems/quotas/#current-usage), so prefer Conda when possible.
+**Prefer Conda over external package managers:** Installing the same package in multiple environments with an external package tool consumes quotas in terms of [storage space and number of files](../../filesystems/quotas/#current-usage), so prefer Conda when possible.
 This is particularly important for the `inode` limit, since some packages install a large number of files, and the hard links used by Conda do not consume inodes or [disk space](https://stackoverflow.com/questions/55566419/why-are-packages-installed-rather-than-just-linked-to-a-specific-environment).

 #### Pip